Behind the scenes at the ski resorts: Piste maintenance after the end of the season

 How much time is left for piste maintenance between seasons?

 Skiing is open until April.
 The entire ski area has to be clean by mid-May.
 Everything has to be ready within a month.
 We can never rule out the possibility of a piste machine damaging something, i.e. causing damage to the slope.
-This damage must, of course, also be repaired by us.
+This damage must of course also be repaired by us.

 What happens before the start of the winter season?